deanjones/tomoro/README.md

 The evaluation is a relatively simple determination of accuracy: does the system give the correct answer or not?
 In the evaluation, there is some leeway granted to the system's response, given that the expected answers often include additional symbols ('%' for percentages, currency symbols for monetary amounts, etc).
 We have also tried to account for errors introduced by rounding, by assessing a response to be correct if the expected value and actual answer differ by a small amount.
 It is possible that this introduces some error in the evaluation process.

 #### Conclusions
-The accuracy of the system is determined to be around 15%.
+The accuracy of the system was determined to be around 15%.
 This is low, but not surprising given the difficulty of the task and the lack of time for refinement and tuning of the system.